Blendify/blender-manual/trunk/blender_docs/manual/modeling/modifiers/deform/laplacian_deform.rst

 .. note::

-   You must define a *Anchors Vertex Group*.
+   You must define an *Anchors Vertex Group*.
 Without a Vertex Group Modifier does nothing.

 Options